syncfusion-content/javascript-docs/js/Grid/Editing.md

 # Editing

 The grid control has support for dynamic insertion, updation and deletion of records.
 You can start the edit either by double click on the particular row or selecting the required row and click on Edit icon in toolbar.
-Also, you can start adding new record either by clicking on insert icon in toolbar or on external button which is bound to call [`addRecord`](http://help.syncfusion.com/js/api/ejgrid#methods:addrecord "") method of grid.  `Save` and `Cancel` while on edit mode is possible using respective toolbar icon in grid.
+Also, you can start adding new record either by clicking on insert icon in toolbar or on external button which is bound to call [`addRecord`](http://help.syncfusion.com/js/api/ejgrid#methods:addrecord "addRecord") method of grid.  `Save` and `Cancel` while on edit mode is possible using respective toolbar icon in grid.

 Deletion of the record is possible by selecting the required row and clicking on Delete icon in toolbar.

-The primary key for the data source should be defined in [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "") definition for editing to work properly.
-In [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "") definition, particular primary column’s [`isPrimaryKey`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isprimarykey "") property should be set to `true`.
-Refer the Knowledge base [link](http://www.syncfusion.com/kb/2675/cant-edit-any-row-except-the-first-row-in-grid# "") for more information.
+The primary key for the data source should be defined in [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns") definition for editing to work properly.
+In [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns") definition, particular primary column’s [`isPrimaryKey`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isprimarykey "isPrimaryKey") property should be set to `true`.
+Refer the Knowledge base [link](http://www.syncfusion.com/kb/2675/cant-edit-any-row-except-the-first-row-in-grid# "link") for more information.

-T> [1.
-In grid, the primary key column will automatically set to read only while editing the row, but you can specify primary key column value while adding a new record. <BR> 2.
-The column which is specified as [`isIdentity`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isidentity ""), then it is in readonly mode while editing or adding a record.
-And also auto incremented value is assigned to that [`isIdentity`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isidentity "") column.]
+N> 1.
+In grid, the primary key column will automatically set to read only while editing the row, but you can specify primary key column value while adding a new record.
+N> 2.
+The column which is specified as [`isIdentity`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isidentity "isIdentity"), then it is in readonly mode while editing or adding a record.
+And also auto incremented value is assigned to that [`isIdentity`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isidentity "isIdentity") column.

 ## Toolbar with edit option

-Using [toolbar](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-toolbaritems "") you can show all the CRUD related action which is rendered at the top of the grid header.
-To enable toolbar and toolbar items, set [`showToolbar`](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-showtoolbar "") property as true and [`toolbarItems`](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-toolbaritems "").
+Using [toolbar](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-toolbaritems "toolbar") you can show all the CRUD related action which is rendered at the top of the grid header.
+To enable toolbar and toolbar items, set [`showToolbar`](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-showtoolbar "showToolbar") property as true and [`toolbarItems`](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-toolbaritems "toolbarItems").
 The default toolbar items are `Add`, `Edit`, `Delete`, `Update` and `Cancel`.

-I> [For [`toolbarItems`](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-toolbaritems "") property you can assign either `string` value (“add”) or `enum` value (`ej.Grid.ToolBarItems.Add`)]
+N> For [`toolbarItems`](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-toolbaritems "toolbarItems") property you can assign either `string` value (“add”) or `enum` value (`ej.Grid.ToolBarItems.Add`).

 The following code example describes the above behavior.